eth-library-lab/open-image-search/CONTRIBUTING.md

 ## Pull Request Process

-1. Please create a new branch that references the issue number that you are solving e.g.:  feat/restyle-submit-button-#24
+1. _Branch naming:_  please create a new branch with a name that indicates what the branch is for.
+If the branch/PR is solving an issue, please reference the issue number at the end of the name.
+e.g.:  __feat/restyle-submit-button-#24__
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+3. _Update the README.md_ with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
+3. _Increase the version numbers_ in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
-5. You may merge the Pull Request in once you have the sign-off of another developer, or if you do not have permission to do that, you may request the reviewer to merge it for you.
+5. You may _merge the Pull Request_ in once you have the sign-off of another developer, or if you do not have permission to do that, you may request the reviewer to merge it for you.

 ## Code of Conduct